-I have some questions like:
+I always had some questions in my mind like:

 Are you using images for your content?